ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### Principles from COBIT 5

 1. **Meeting stakeholders needs**: since IT correlates to different parts of the administration, from strategic planning to the daily IT process, it should also meet the expectation of each involved part.
-2. **Covering the enterprise end to end**: since IT process spread acress all the departments and operations, it is necessary that each and all of them should account to the IT assets and their assessment to the strategic plannig.
+2. **Covering the enterprise end to end**: since IT process spread across all the departments and operations, it is necessary that each and all of them should account to the IT assets and their assessment to the strategic plannig.
 3. **Applying a single integrated framework**: meaning that even when COBIT is used together with other frameworks, they should all be integrated to cover a broader, but single IT Governance and Management.
 4. **Enabling a holistic approach**: this should imply that the effort with IT Governance and Management should involve every diverse field of the organizations:
     4.1.
 Departments